JEE Main 2026 - Session 1 Registration (Started), Exam Date, Brochure, Syllabus, Pattern

 JEE Main 2026 Eligibility Criteria - Who can Apply?

-NTA will release the JEE Main eligibility criteria 2026 along with the information brochure.
+NTA has released the JEE Main eligibility criteria 2026 along with the information brochure.
 The eligibility criteria are the conditions that candidates must fulfil to apply for the JEE entrance exam.
 Candidates who have passed the class 10+2 in 2024, and 2025, and appear for 2026 can register for the JEE Mains 2026.
 Moreover, candidates have to fulfil the other eligibility criteria for JEE Mains 2026.
 Below is the eligibility criteria for JEE Main 2026.

 JEE Main Age Limit